Equipment List for Mid-altitude, Non-technical Climbs of

 33. Hiking/walking poles, collapsible & lightweight; recommended

-In Asia we provide all arriving clients with a new 100 litre MNGS expedition duffel bag for re-packing your gear for animal and/or porter transport to base camps.
+In Asia, Matterhorn Treks provides all arriving clients with a new 100 litre expedition duffel bag for re-packing your gear for animal and/or porter transport to base camps.
 Anything you wish to leave in Kathmandu will be stored for you.
-MNGS guiding service has +44 gear and clothing manufacturers serving as sponsors, so we can recommend several brands/models of any gear or clothing item that you will need for any climb; do not hesitate to ask us for suggestions.
 We recommend that you do not spend money on expensive gear without discussing this with us first; we can help save you money and avoid buying outdated, poor quality or unnecessary equipment.
 It is sometimes cheaper to wait and buy certain items in Kathmandu.